ryekis/Ionic-Automatic-Mac-Installer/README.md

 Download the lastest Node.js from https://nodejs.org/en/

 STEP 2:
-Dowload and open this "Ionic-Automatic-Mac-Installer" application.
+Unzip and open  "ionic_installer.zip" file.
 This will automatically create a directory named "Ionic_Projects" in your Documents folder.

 NOTE: